pixelandtonic/craft-fixfks/README.md

 1. Check the fkdumps/ folder and see if a foreign key dump exists for your installed version of Craft.
 If so, skip to step 8.
-2. Create a new database, which will be used to install a tepmorary version of Craft.
+2. Create a new database, which will be used to install a temporary version of Craft.
 3. If craft/config/db.php isn’t already a [multi-environment config] file, move the config settings within it into a sub-array with the key `'*'`: